$\mathrm{SU}(3)$ Fermi-Hubbard gas with three-body losses: symmetries and dark states: Conclusions

 In this article, we have shown that an $\mathrm{SU}(3)$-symmetric Fermi-Hubbard model with local three-body losses exhibits eight independent strong symmetries, which correspond to the generators of the $\mathrm{SU}(3)$ pseudo-spin algebra.
 Relying on some known results from group theory, we have written a basis of the Hilbert space in the form of semi-standard Young tableaux and we have derived their explicit second-quantization expression in order to discuss the effect of a loss process on them.
 This allowed us to write a lower bound for the average number of particles remaining in the lattice which should be satisfied at any time during the lossy dynamics, highlighting the fact that in general the system does not become empty at late time.

 In the second part of the paper, we have classified the dark states of the system according to the $(p,q)$-irrep of $\mathrm{SU}(3)$ they belong to, and we made a link with the weight diagram of the corresponding irreducible representation.
 We have shown that the majority of the dark states have $p+2q$ fermions.
-However, we also discussed the presence of dark states having a number of fermions strictly larger than $p+2q$ in the case of three particles of three different spin component $A$, $B$ and $C$.
+However, we also discussed the presence of dark states having a number of fermions strictly larger than $p+2q$ in the case of three particles of three different spin components $A$, $B$, and $C$.

 A promising direction for future research is the exploration of the lossy dynamics that occur before the system reaches a stationary state.
 Such a dynamics is expected to be strongly constrained by the large number of conserved quantities that we have identified.
 Thus, it seems reasonable to assume that the density matrix of the gas belongs to a time-dependent generalized Gibbs ensemble, in the weak dissipation regime and thermodynamic limit, like it was done in related problems~\cite{ Bouchoule2020, Rosso2021, Riggio2024,ulcakar2024,lumia2024,lehr2025}.
 This assumption could be used to develop mean-field dynamical equations for observables.

-Finally, we expect that simulating this dynamics in the symmetry-resolved basis of semi-standard Young tableaux states could drastically reduce the computational cost of a stochastic quantum trajectory algorithm.
+Finally, we expect that simulating the dynamics in the symmetry-resolved basis of semi-standard Young tableaux states, rather than in the usual Fock-state basis, could drastically reduce the computational cost of a stochastic quantum trajectory algorithm.
+In particular, this approach would naturally decouple the dynamics across the different $(p,q)$-sectors, allowing them to be computed in parallel.